istio/istio/docs/samples/bookinfo.md

 kubectl apply -f ./kubernetes/addons/
 ```

-   The Grafana image provided as part of this demo contains a built-in Istio-dashboard that you can access from:
+   The Grafana image provided as part of this sample contains a built-in Istio-dashboard that you can access from:

 ```
 http://<grafana-svc-external-IP>:3000/dashboard/db/istio-dashboard